Welcome to today's edition of the Rush 24-7 podcast.

 I think that is an excellent take.

-And we'll just especially if you know leaders are gonna be cowed by polls, if leaders are gonna be cowed by election year politics, uh and what being cowed by polls and election year politics generally means, how the way it manifests itself is nobody does anything courageous.
+And we'll just, especially if leaders are going to be cowed by polls, if leaders are going to be cowed by election year politics, and what being cowed by polls at election year politics generally means, how the way it manifests itself is nobody does anything courageous.

 Nobody does anything on principle.

-They all just gather around, stick the moistened fingers in the air to try to figure out which way the wind's blowing and get in the way of it.
+They all just gather around, stick them moistened fingers in the air to try to figure out which way the wind's blowing and get in the way of it.

 The same stuff will start up all over again.